Love French Food

 • sea salt

-• 400 gr of fresh red cherries or canned equivalent; halved or left whole (or some of each)
+• 400 gr red tart cherries or canned equivalent; halved or left whole (or some of each)

-• juice of 1 orange plus 4 slivers of zest
+• 5 tablespoons orange juice plus 4 slivers of zest

 • 200 ml red wine or, if you used canned cherries, then you can substitute the syrup